 Keyword competition measures how difficult it is to rank for a particular keyword.

 Keywords can have low, medium or high competition.
 You will want to try and find low-competition keywords so there is more chance you will rank higher on Google.

-Words and phrases with high competition mean you are fighting against other healthcare businesses to rank high for those words.
+Words and phrases with high competition mean you are fighting against other clinics to rank high for those words.

 #2 What is the first step for choosing keywords

 So, we know keywords are essential for our Google ad campaigns, but how do we find the appropriate ones that will make our ad rank the highest?

 Think of keywords and phrases specific to your clinic or practice and the treatments you offer.